waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Poison: Resists Fighting (Oddish).

 # Strategy for Primary Goal
-- Current Goal: Obtain HM04 Strength.
+- Current Goal: Defeat Gym Leader Chuck.
-- Method: Return to Olivine City.
-Enter the house located next to the Pokémon Center.
-Talk to the NPC inside to receive the HM.
+- Method: Teach HM04 Strength to a Pokémon (GNEISS or Ravioli).
+Surf back to Cianwood City.
+Enter the Gym and use Strength to move the boulders at (3, 7), (4, 7), and (5, 7).

 # Battle Strategy: Cianwood Gym (Chuck)
 - Type: Fighting.
 Weaknesses: Flying, Psychic.